 For many, London can be a lonely and bewildering place, and our churches find themselves increasingly forming the centres of community where otherwise traditional forms of community have broken down.
 As we seek to draw people into the life of Christ, we do so by drawing them into community: this is what our worship, outreach and service seek to do, and our Pastoral Assistants have a key role in this aspect of our work.

 The scheme runs from September to August each year.
+The current deadline for applications is Wednesday 10th March 2021.
 If you would like to apply for the coming year, please fill in the online application form here: